cu2qu: Cubic to quadratic curve conversion

 fontTools.cu2qu.ufo.font_to_quadratic(font, **kwargs)[source]

 Convenience wrapper around fonts_to_quadratic, for just one font.
-Return True if the font was modified, else return False.
+Return the set of modified glyph names if any, else return empty set.

 fontTools.cu2qu.ufo.fonts_to_quadratic(fonts, max_err_em=None, max_err=None, reverse_direction=False, stats=None, dump_stats=False, remember_curve_type=True, all_quadratic=True)[source]